 A historical overview does offer some insights and it shows how dynamic and rapidly this therapy develops.
 In the very first wave, we have pure behaviourism, highlighted by the reputable and well researched theories of Ivan Pavlov on learning and conditioning, Joseph Wolpe on systematic desensitization, Edmund Jacobson on Progressive Relaxation.
 The second wave would represent the main body of CBT started off by Aaron Tim Beck’s original cognitive-behavioural therapy and Albert Ellis’ rational-emotive theory.
 The model is a simple but effective treatment protocol for depression at this stage (1960’s) supported by a range of researched behavioural, learning and cognitive theories.
 Beck and Ellis had never stood idle but other clinicians such as Donald Meichenbaum (Cognitive Behavioural Modification), Jeffrey Young (Schema Therapy), Adrian Wells (Metacognitive Therapy) or David Clark, to name but a few, have really expanded and pushed the boundaries of CBT in the following 40 years or so.
 CBT can now be used with a range of disorders, in the short-term or in the long-term.
 Disorder focused approaches, case formulation approaches, transdiagnostic approaches, have all taken shape during this stage.

 Third-Wave, the latest addition, is characterised by the introduction of a new concept which is ultimately going to become very familiar and popular, mindfulness or formally known as Mindfulness-Based Cognitive Therapy.
-This was brought to the psychotherapeutic community by Williams, Teasdale and Kabat-Zinn (2007) 7 initially as a relapse prevention method for depression.
+This was introduced to the psychotherapeutic community by Williams, Teasdale and Kabat-Zinn (2007) 7 initially as a relapse prevention method for depression.

 In spite of a number of significant developments over recent years, most researchers, authors, and practitioners still draw on the second wave when they describe, challenge or investigate CBT as an approach.
 This may no longer be sufficient.
 Studies will have to be more specific about what intervention (e.g. exposure) or method (e.g. MBCT) is being investigated rather than describing CBT in generic terms.
 I am afraid, this is no longer good enough.